Public Data gives you:

 Different views on the data

-View every detail in the comprehensive ‘statistics’ view, find geographic patterns with the ‘heatmap’, and use the ‘trends’ view to see how your data has developed over time.
+Order your dataset in the comprehensive ‘statistics’ view, find geographic patterns through the ‘heatmap’, and use ‘trends’ to see how the data has developed over time.

 Export data from multiple formats